On the typical and atypical solutions to the Kuramoto equations: Introduction

-The rest of this paper is structured as follows.
-In \Cref{sec: prelims}, we review concepts that will be used throughout this paper.
-We then consider the generic root count of the Kuramoto equations in \Cref{sec: generic root count} and provide an answer to \Cref{q1}.
-Next, we turn our attention to non-generic coupling coefficients.
-In \Cref{sec: explicit genericity conditions} we consider when all solutions are isolated and the number of complex solutions drops, answering \Cref{q2,q3}.
-In \Cref{sec: +dimensional} we identify parameter values under which the Kuramoto equations have positive dimensional components, answering \Cref{q4}.
+The rest of this paper is structured as follows. \Cref{sec: prelims} reviews concepts and notation that will be used.
+We then consider the generic root count of the Kuramoto equations in \Cref{sec: generic root count} and provide a positive answer to \Cref{q1}.
+Next, we turn our attention to non-generic coupling coefficients in \Cref{sec: explicit genericity conditions} and answer \Cref{q2} with a combinatorial description of the exceptional coupling coefficients.
+Using this description, in \Cref{sec: +dimensional} we answer \Cref{q3} by identifying network parameters where the Kuramoto equations have non-isolated solutions and we construct explicit parameterizations for these solutions.
 Finally, we conclude with a few remarks in \Cref{sec: conclusion}.